Generating Adversarial yet Inconspicuous Patches with a Single Image: Conclusion

 \section{Conclusion}

-In this paper, we propose an approach of GAN-based adversarial networks trained with only one image to produce adversarial patches.
-Different from existing works, we consider the consistency between patches and original images to evade detection from observers.
+In this work, we propose an approach of GAN-based adversarial networks trained with only one image to produce adversarial patches.
 Our approach employs multiple scales of generators with discriminators to generate patches in a coarse-to-fine way.
 To equip our approach with stronger attacking capability, we consider the perceptual sensitivity of victim model by developing model attention mechanism.
-Through extensive experiments, our approach shows satisfying attack capabilities, black-box transferabilities, and deployable potential in real-world settings.
-What's more, our approach is proved to be effective on reducing detection risks by qualitative and quantitative evaluations.
-We address the potential threats of inconspicuous adversarial patches in real world practices.
-However, we still need to consider how to further deal with the adversarial patch's trade-off between maliciousness and inconspicuousness.
-In the future work, we will focus on maximizing the real-world attack capability of adversarial patches while reserving least risks of being detected.
+Through extensive experiments, our approach shows satisfying attack capabilities, black-box transferabilities, and good performance to evade detection in human evaluation.